 Good attendance is important because:

-• Telephone, email or text on the first morning of any absence by 8.30 am informing us of the reason; ‘ill/unwell’ is not sufficient.
+- Telephone, email or text on the first morning by 8.30 am and each subsequent morning of absence unless the school attendance officer advises otherwise, informing us of the reason for absence; ‘ill/unwell’ is not sufficient.

-• Provide medical evidence where the illness/absence is frequent or prolonged.
+- Provide medical evidence after the 2nd day of absence where the illness/absence is frequent or prolonged.

 Reporting an Absence

 All absences must be reported to the school office by 8.30 am on each morning of your child’s absence.

 It is not sufficient to inform the class teacher.
 All year groups including Nursery must follow these procedures.
 Please telephone the school office on 0208 997 2653 and leave a message on the absence line stating the full reason for the absence.

 You can also email the school office at firstname.lastname@example.org

 You can also text the school office using the School Comms app.